paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-051-war-claims.md

 1952—Subsec. (e).
 Act Apr.
 9, 1952, allowed the award for the benefit of claimant to be paid to the claimant’s natural or legal guardian, committee, conservator, or curator, or to such other person as is charged with the care of the claimant, and permitted the payment of an award payable to a minor, directly to such minor.

 #### Transfer of Functions
+For provisions transferring Foreign Claims Settlement Commission of the United States to Department of Justice, as a separate agency, see section 1622a et seq. of Title 22, Foreign Relations and Intercourse.

+#### Transfer of Functions
 “Secretary of Labor” substituted for “Federal Security Administrator” in subsec. (f)(6) pursuant to Reorg.
 Plan No. 19 of 1950, § 1, eff.
 May 24, 1950, 15 F.R.
 3178, 64 Stat.
 1271, which transferred functions of Federal Security Administrator and Federal Security Agency under this section to Secretary of Labor, with power to delegate, and was set out in the Appendix to Title 5, Government Organization and Employees, prior to repeal by Pub.
 L. 89–554, §8(a), Sept.
 6, 1966, 80 Stat.
 662. See [section 8145 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8145&num=0&edition=prelim), Government Organization and Employees.

-For provisions transferring Foreign Claims Settlement Commission of the United States to Department of Justice, as a separate agency, see section 1622a et seq. of Title 22, Foreign Relations and Intercourse.

 War Claims Commission, including offices of its members, abolished and functions transferred to Foreign Claims Settlement Commission of the United States by Reorg.
 Plan No. 1 of 1954, §§ 2, 4, eff.
 July 1, 1954, 19 F.R.
 3985, 68 Stat.
 1279, set out in the Appendix to Title 5, Government Organization and Employees.
 See, also, [section 4101 of this title](./chapter-051-war-claims.md#section-4101) and notes thereunder.